-And additionally, work on them if your flaws can be fixed and you do not want to accept them yet.
+And additionally, work on your flaws if they can be fixed.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.